quinnliu/CV/README.md

 ## Q Liu

 <b>TLDR</b>:
 My competencies are in [drawing](https://github.com/quinnliu/CV/blob/master/portfolio/artwork.md) & [coding AGI](https://github.com/WalnutiQ/wAlnut).
-Learning about relationships & physics.
+Learning about people & physics.

 ## LIFE PHILOSOPHY
 One of my life philosophies is I try to live every 180 mins. as my last to prioritize what I should do in the present.
 Sometimes it is too hard for me so I go back to living every 12 hours as my last.
 If that ends up being too hard I go back to 1 day, 1 week, 1 month, 6 months, etc.